DiceDB/dice/docs/src/content/docs/server-configs/WALMaxSegmentCount.md

 #### Description

-The maximum number of segments to retain, if The retention mode is 'num-segments'
+The maximum number of segments to retain, if the retention mode is 'num-segments'

 #### CLI Command